When to use paginated reports in Power BI

 - Mail merge: You can use text box placeholders to inject data values into text.
 This way, you can produce a mail merge report.

-- Interactivity features: Interactive features include toggling visibility (to achieve drill down and drill up), links, interactive sorting, and tooltips.
+- Interactivity features: Interactive features include toggling visibility (to drill down and drill up), links, interactive sorting, and tooltips.
 You can also add links that drillthrough to Power BI reports, or other Power BI paginated reports.
 Links can even jump to another location within the same report.

 - Subscriptions: Power BI can deliver paginated reports on a schedule as emails, with report attachments in any supported format.